 PP = 4 + ( 5 / 14 ) = 4.4 years

 The benefit of the discounted payback period method is that the acceptability of a project will change as required returns change.
 If the required return should rise, the discounted payback period will rise too and then the project would be rejected.
 Because the regular payback period ignores the time value of money, it would still suggest that the project is acceptable, regardless of the required return.
 This method has similar drawbacks as the first method to calculate uneven cash flows but can be a better tool as it includes the project's risk by discounting the future cash flows for their risk as a function of time.
 But you still need to take note that the discounted payback period still ignores cash flows beyond the period where payback is achieved.

 Payback Period Example Models

-To help you better understand how a payback period is calculated and work in a project financial model, you can refer to the above Payback Period Example Models.
-Made by financial modeling experts with vast experience and industry know-how, the payback period example models will serve as your base to start with when creating a model of a project or investment and determine if it is feasible or not.
-The listed payback period example models above all include payback period calculations for you to use as reference and learn how it works.
+To help you better understand how a payback period is calculated and work in a project financial model, you can refer to the above list of Payback Period Example Models.
+These payback period Excel model templates are made by financial modeling experts with vast experience and industry know-how.
+These payback period example models will serve as your base to start with when creating a model of a project or investment and determine if it is feasible or not.
+The listed payback period example models above include payback period calculations for you to use as reference and learn how it works.

 You can also get other industry-specific financial model templates available for download here at eFinancialModels.
 These templates are used by various kind of users such as entrepreneurs, executives, bankers, etc., from different countries such as in the USA, UK, Germany, Japan, Switzerland, Egypt, and many more who are in need of help when it comes to building financial models as well as other financial modeling tasks.